alevchuk/minibank/README.md

 ```
 sudo vi /etc/hostname
 sudo vi /etc/hosts  # edit the line with 127.0.0.1 adding a space and your new hostname at the end of that line

-sudo vi /etc/cloud/templates/hosts.debian.tmpl  # do the same as for  /etc/hosts
-# yet if this file does not exist then skip this step.
-# don't rely on the {{hostname}} sytax (it will not do what you most likely expect),
-# instead add a space and the new hostname at the end, after "{{hostname}} "
 ```

 If you want to give your host a name without rebooting.
 No spaces or punctuation.
 (Put what you want instead of "minibank1".)